José Luis Romanillos - 1979 - La Diez Y Ocho No. 571

 Condition

-This 1979 Romanillos is in excellent condition, with only minimal signs of use consistent with its age and professional history.
-There are no cracks or structural repairs.
-The French polish has been well preserved, and the instrument retains its full aesthetic and acoustic integrity.
-The Klaus Scheller tuning machines, crafted to a high visual and mechanical standard, complement the guitar’s refined appearance and add to its collectible value.
+This Romanillos guitar from 1979 is in excellent condition, with only minimal signs of use consistent with its age and professional background.
+There are two barely visible cracks: a short hairline crack on the top, to the left of the bridge, which has been reinforced with cleats on the inside, and a fine crack on the back that has been professionally repaired without the need for internal reinforcement.
+The French polish is very well preserved, and the instrument retains its full aesthetic and tonal integrity.
+The Rodgers tuning machines, crafted to a high visual and mechanical standard, complement the guitar’s elegant appearance and emphasize its collectible value.